Trump 'Will Not Accept Any Result That Is Not A Victory,' 'Atlantic' Writer Says

 At a rally over the weekend, Trump mocked the media for raising alarms about his earlier answer to a question about a peaceful transfer of power after the election.
 "Then they say, 'He doesn't want to turn over government' — of course I do.
 But it's got to be a fair election," he said, before repeating unfounded claims about widespread voter fraud.

-Gellman says if the election is close, it could take weeks to determine the results in key battleground states, as mail-in ballots are scrutinized for technical flaws and counted.
+Gellman says if the election is close, it could take weeks to determine the results in key battleground states as mail-in ballots are scrutinized for technical flaws and counted.
 If the president cries fraud and his supporters take to the streets, state legislatures could resolve to set aside the popular vote in their states and choose their own partisan delegations to the Electoral College.

 While officials are preparing for a worst-case scenario, many believe the casting and counting of ballots will proceed normally, albeit more slowly, on election night.